 Proving the Effectiveness of Oral Appliances

 For many people, sleep apnea surgery makes no difference in their apnea/hypopnea index (AHI, the average number of times breathing stops in an hour).
 Often, these patients are suffering with severe sleep apnea, whose consequences for nontreatment are imminently threatening, so it’s important to make sure that these people get treatment.

 CPAP doesn’t work well for these patients, either because they don’t want it or it’s less effective.
 Fortunately, for many people oral appliances can be effective.

 The effectiveness of oral appliances among these patients has been shown in several studies.
 Let’s consider an earlier one and a more recent one.
 In a 1998 study, 24 people who had failed UPPP procedures were treated with an oral appliance.
 A total of 18 kept up with the treatment until their first evaluation, about six months later.
 Of these, 10 showed response to the treatment.
 These patients saw their AHI drop from an average of 42 to just 15.
 Even better, all but one of the responders–and even two partial responders–saw subjective symptoms of sleep apnea completely disappear.

 A more recent study looked at 19 people who had experienced failed UPPP.
 They were treated with an oral appliance for six months and had their sleep apnea evaluated.
 This study showed that about 60% of patients (11/19) responded to the treatment.
 Responders saw their AHI drop from 41 to 10.
 Their airways also showed significantly less risk of collapse.

 Obviously, even with an oral appliance, the success rate is still not 100%, but it does give people another chance when other options seem to have failed.

-If you want to learn more about oral appliance therapy in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you want to learn more about oral appliance therapy, please call (402) 493-4175 today for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.